TACHI is growing local solutions that support the health of people and communities on a sustainable basis.

 of lives changed

 TACHI Improves Communities

-This multi-year initiative will support existing collaboratives in our region to become high-functioning and sustainable entities known as Accountable Communities for Health (ACH).
+TACHI supports collaboratives to become health equity-focused and sustainable entities known as Accountable Communities for Health (ACH).

 ACHs are community-based partnerships formed across sectors such as health care, housing, social services, public health, employment training, and economic development, to focus on a shared vision and responsibility for the health of the community.